top of page

 2005: Genesis of FDRHPO

-The Workforce Pipeline Program is developed to develop and retain healthcare professionals in the North Country through Job Shadow programs, Medical Academy of Science and Health (MASH) Camps, and other healthcare-related job mentoring opportunities.
+The Workforce Pipeline Program was created to develop and retain healthcare professionals in the North Country through Job Shadow programs, Medical Academy of Science and Health (MASH) Camps, and other healthcare-related job mentoring opportunities.

 2009: North Country